enjaku4/rabarber/CONTRIBUTING.md

 If you want to contribute an enhancement or a fix:

 * Fork the project on GitHub.
+* Make your changes, including the tests.
-* Make your changes, don't forget the tests and also include documentation changes if they are needed.
+* Make changes to the documentation if necessary.
 * Commit the changes and submit a pull request.

 Be aware that by submitting a pull request, you are indicating that you waive any rights or claims to the modifications made in the Rabarber project and transfer the copyright of those changes to the Rabarber gem copyright owners.